The Advantages of Outsourcing Internal Quality Audits

 - For ISO 9001:2015 and AS9100:2016, one of the top 10 clauses for registrar findings in 2019 was 9.2 Internal Audit.

 - The IATF® standard takes it a step further with the focus on Internal Auditor Competency – Clause 7.2.3, and even Second-party Auditor Competency – Clause 7.2.4.

-This means that Certification Bodies are scrutinizing internal auditors and their competency, especially when it involves IATF®.
-That’s why many companies are choosing to outsource their internal audits to a 2nd party like simpleQuE whose auditors are qualified, certified, competent, and are experts on the standards and customer-specific requirements.
-In addition, many are current or former 3rd party auditors and bring valuable insight because of that knowledge gained from auditing for certification bodies, and from seeing many companies and various ways these companies meet the requirements.
+Certification Bodies are scrutinizing internal auditors and their competency.
+That’s why many companies are choosing to outsource their internal audits to a 2nd party like simpleQuE whose auditors are qualified, certified, competent, and are experts on the standards, industry, and customer-specific requirements.
+In addition, many are current or former 3rd party auditors who bring valuable insight because of the knowledge gained from extensive auditing for certification bodies, and from seeing many companies and various ways these companies meet the requirements.

-While management may be concerned with the cost of hiring a professional auditor to come in and complete their internal audits, if they really considered all of the costs to the company and the value of having someone who audits all the time, and has had the benefit of seeing how other companies have improved their processes, they may want to reconsider.
+While management may be concerned with the cost of hiring a professional auditor to complete their internal audits, if they really consider all of the costs to the company and the value of having someone who audits all the time, and who has the benefit of seeing how other companies have improved their processes, they may want to reconsider.

 Here are more reasons to outsource internal audits from our very own team of auditors (who have seen it all):

 Why Audits Should Not Be Done Internally (Risks)

 - Without proper training and experience, internal auditors don’t fulfill the competency requirements